-- Or to request help or flag a concern, to indicate the priority of your request. - as a reacji, to indicate you are looking into a request. - as a reacji to show a completed task/ request.
+- undicate an announcement. - O, or to request help or flag a concern, to indicate the priority of your request. - as a reacji to show a completed task/ request.

-Behavioral etiquette
+Behavioral Etiquette

 Search before posting.

 • Slack is intended to be our community's knowledge bank.
 Try to search Slack first before asking someone to find answers.